Santouc/Santouc/README.md

 # Hi, I'm Santiago, Santouc for the friends 👋

-I am from Chile and am passionate about programming and electronics in general; I am always eager to learn more about this field, and my favorite work involves *.c* and *.py*
+I am from Chile.
+Passionate about programming and electronics in general; I am always eager to learn more about this field, and my favorite work involves *.c* and *.py*

 Telematics Engineering student @ USM (Universidad Técnica Federico Santa María), building software that solves real accessibility problems.